hydra-synth/atom-hydra/README.md

 1. Make sure that `apm` (atom package manager) is installed.
 On linux and windows, it should be automatically installed with atom.
 On OSX, go to the 'Atom' menu, and click 'Install Shell Commands'.
 2. Download this repository `git clone https://github.com/hydra-synth/atom-hydra.git`
 3. Enter the atom directory `cd atom-hydra`
+4. Install the dependencies  `npm install`
-4. Load this package `apm link .`
+5. Load this package `apm link .`
-5. Restart atom
+6. Restart atom

 ## Running atom-hydra
 1. restart atom